Tweet of the Day: Kristin’s Big Announcement

 Note: What I am about to write applies, sadly enough, to any fandom.
 You have been warned.

 I don’t really know, but I feel that part of it stems from the sense of self-identification that comes with being a fan.
-One someone, anyone, challenges their standards, they tend to recoil and strike back, regardless of the accuracy of the criticism.
+When someone, anyone, challenges their standards, they tend to recoil and strike back, regardless of the accuracy of the criticism.

 “You are saying X is wrong, or their is something wrong with Y, therefore you are saying I am wrong!”